An interdisciplinary forum for research, development & implementation of sustainable energy systems

 The broader view – systems analysis for sustainable bioenergy

 Published: 15 September 2015

-The aim of the new journal is to provide an international and interdisciplinary forum for the discourse between natural scientists, engineers, social & political scientists as well as experts from industry who drive the innovation of sustainable energy systems.
-It is the particular aim of this journal to publish articles extending across different disciplines and providing a substantial contribution to the holistic innovation of these energy systems.
+This international peer‐reviewed open access journal offers a forum for discourse on systemic challenges at the intersection of energy, sustainability and society for natural scientists, engineers, social and political scientists and industry experts.
+It is the particular aim of this journal to publish inter‐ and cross‐disciplinary papers that provide a substantial contribution to the holistic innovation of sustainable energy systems.

 Energy is one of the most important resources for the sustainable development of mankind.
 We all are responsible for the economical usage of the available and for the search for novel energy sources which have to be environmentally friendly and economically feasible.
 In light of the tragic events at Japan's tsunami-crippled nuclear plant Fukushima, there has never been a better time for launching a new multidisciplinary, international SpringerOpen journal, that particularly welcomes articles from the field of novel energies.
 We are particularly interested in research that addresses complex issues with innovation potential at the interface of science, environment, technology and society.
 We are also looking for articles that concentrate on technological breakthroughs and major innovations in the emerging field of energy, work that looks into the integration of environmental and social needs with future economics, and research dealing with environmentally friendly energies rather than focusing solely on renewable energies.